vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

     * Is the user currently in the middle of a dialog?
         * This is what we'll use to determine where a user is in a given dialog or conversation flow.
 If you aren't familiar with dialogs, don't worry, we'll get to that soon.

-You can see in the code below EchoBot had a counter to keep track of the number of turns in a conversation:
+You can see in the code below, the EchoBot template (the template we started from) had a custom state accessor that acted as a counter to keep track of the number of turns in a conversation (or "CounterState"):

 ```csharp
                 // Create the custom state accessor.